craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 ### Session 3 - "This Evil Place"

 The fighting has taken effort, and my Turning leaves me tired.
 We should rest soon.

+We've returned to the empty crypts to rest.
+Brilynn saw a bat on her watch, which looked at her before flying away.
+Ominous.